Exporting to Xero

 Exporting from Power Diary to Xero is done in batches.
 Some other systems export invoices when they are created, however, we believe that it is better to do it in batches as it doesn't slow down the normal operation of Power Diary.
 A batch-based approach also allows you to manage invoicing and payments in Power Diary and then bring it into your accounting system (Xero) at a time of your choosing.

-There are a number of business rules that Xero enforces (see below) and these could impact the way you use Power Diary if the invoices and payments were exported to Xero live.
+There are several business rules that Xero enforces (see below) and these could impact the way you use Power Diary if the invoices and payments were exported to Xero live.
 For example, one rule is that an invoice can't be modified once it has had a payment applied.
 We think this rule is a bit limiting, so exporting payments at the latest possible time is recommended.

 As exporting is done in batches and not live, Power Diary doesn't need to store your Xero login credentials or even an access token, so you can be very confident that access to your information in Xero is secure.